 In many cases, it can only help the physiological side of things.

 So if you're having issues related to intimacy, please don't expect zinc to work miracles.

 More Surprising Benefits Provided By Zinc You Never Knew Existed

-Most people are unaware of just how effective zinc is at helping the body fight cancer.
+Most people are unaware of just how effective zinc is at improving cellular function.

 As my colleague Dr. Axe writes:

 When researchers from the School of Medicine at the University of Michigan studied potential zinc benefits from zinc supplementation on 50 adults, they found that levels of oxidative stress markers were significantly lower in the zinc-supplemented group than in the placebo group.

 Those with lower zinc levels who didn’t take supplements had higher levels of inflammatory cytokines, higher plasma oxidative stress markers and endothelial cell adhesion molecules.
 After zinc supplementation, the incidence of illness-related side effects and infections was also significantly lower in the zinc-supplemented group, another example of zinc’s immune-boosting abilities.